Multi-subspace power method for decomposing partially symmetric tensors: Numerical experiments

 where the $\fa_i, \fb_i, \fc_i$ are independently sampled from standard Gaussian distributions and normalized to unit norm.
 The weights are sampled as $\lambda_i = \exp(2u_i - 1)$ with $u_i \sim \mathcal{U}[0,1]$.
 We add Gaussian noise

-scaled so that $\|\eta \cdot \mathscr{Z}\| = 0.01\|\mathscr{T}_{\mathrm{true}}\|$, where $\mathscr{Z}$ has i.i.d.\ standard Gaussian entries.
+scaled so that $\|\eta \cdot \mathbscr{Z}\| = 0.01\|\sT_{\mathrm{true}}\|$, where $\mathbscr{Z}$ has i.i.d.\ standard Gaussian entries.

 We compare MSPM with six alternatives: NLS, MINF, ALS, Simulteneous diagonalization (SD) \cite{de2006link}, Simultaneous generalized Schur decomposition (SGSD) \cite{de2004computation} and Jennrich's Algorithm.
-We plot the runtime and reconstruction error of the seven algorithms in log-log scale for $40$ synthetic random noisy tensors generated as above in Figure \ref{fig:111}.
-MSPM achieves the fastest runtime among accurate methods.
+Figure~\ref{fig:111} shows the runtime and reconstruction error (in log–log scale) of the seven algorithms over 40 synthetic noisy tensors generated as above.

+To assess scalability, we consider a tensor of size $500\times 500\times 500$ with rank $r=400$, comparing MSPM, SGSD, SD, and NLS.
+The SD method does not terminate due to memory requirements.
+The runtimes and reconstruction errors are reported in Table~\ref{tab:large_scale}.
+MSPM achieves the fastest runtime while maintaining competitive accuracy.